erkandem/mlAppKit/docs/source/about.rst

 About
 ================
-NAME is an toolbox to  enhence your app development workflow.
+mlAppKit was written to enhence app development workflow.

 The general idea is to bridge the gap between the highly customizable but intensly labourous and bugprone programmatic and drag and drop comfy way using App Designer.

-App Desinger i going to abreviated by AD
+App Desinger is going to abreviated by AD

 Background
 """"""""""

 Mathworks Developers did a great job in creating AD.
 It was the first GUI design tool I worked with which obvously results in a bias towards it.
 Looking at what's genrally possible to create for desktop apps and what's possible with AD I took a look at couple of points are unsatifying

 * creating apps is easy peasy, combining existing applications into a single app can get very messy.
 * the coding experience in AD is pretty weak and gets quite sluggish passing a system specific magic number of lines